silnrsi/pysilfont/docs/scripts.md

 Note that this second type of input allows for two other parameters:

-- _adjustMetrics_ indicates how much additional space in units should be added to _both_ sides fo the glyph.
+- _adjustMetrics_ indicates how much additional space in units should be added to _both_ sides of the glyph.

 - _skew_ indicates how much the glyph should be skewed, with a skew of 1 indicating a 45° skew.
 The origin for the skew is (0,0).